bzhxx/LCD-Game-Shrinker/README.md

 # Environment
-Python (3.6) script tested under Linux Ubuntu and Windows 10.
+Python (3.6) script tested under Linux Ubuntu, MacOS Big Sur and Windows 10.

 # Requirements
 The following application need to be installed
  - [x] Inkscape (v1.02 or v1.10 recommended) https://inkscape.org

+   - Note: For the scripts to find Inkscape on mac, run `ln -s /Applications/Inkscape.app/Contents/Resources/bin/inkscape /usr/local/bin/inkscape` in a terminal

 The following Python modules are used
  - [x] import sys, os, subprocess, re, lxml, importlib, zipfile, numpy, urllib.request, svgutils
  - [x] from struct import pack
  - [x] from PIL import Image,ImageChops

+Install using `python3 -m pip install -r requirements.txt`

 ## Usage
 ### MAME Artworks and ROMs
 This tool is used to shrink any MAME artwork and ROM **SM510** family.